 - Exclude HTML, HEAD, and BODY tags.
 When we get ready to save your HTML signature into Mail, make sure that only the relevant HTML is included in your document.

 For my signature, I used a two-column table.
 I have my logo on the left and the text on the right.
 I placed each element inside its own SPAN division to have the text float left without it breaking off to its own line and so that I could use inline CSS to format each element.
 If you use a DIV instead of a SPAN, each element will start in a new line.
-You can view my HTML and feel free to use it as a starting point for your own signature.

 Step 2: Saving the Signature into Mail